 Disaster Legal Hotlines with Linda Anderson Stanley, Director, Disaster Legal Services, ABA Young Lawyers Division

 OUR Florida, Florida's federally-funded emergency rental assistance relief program is found here.

-This link redirects you to a page with a list of different national and state resources such as the American Bar Association Disaster Resource and Recovery Center, Florida Special Needs Registry, FloridaDisaster.org as well as different hotlines for receiving legal counsel or disaster relief for non emergency situations.
+This link redirects you to a page with a list of different national and state resources such as the Legal Services Corp.'s disaster website, American Bar Association Disaster Resource and Recovery Center, Florida Special Needs Registry, FloridaDisaster.org as well as different hotlines for receiving legal counsel or disaster relief for non emergency situations.

 Visit the Florida Supreme Court for court closures and other information.